 Carl and his sidekick Dug from the movie Up.

-I asked if people wanted Mick Jagger or Steven Tyler.
+I launched a Twitter poll to see if people wanted Mick Jagger or Steven Tyler.
 They chose Mick.
 He rotated too.